Sebane1/VRChatYoutubeLoginFix/README.md

 Get this chrome based extension to export your cookie data from youtube, or an equvalent extension.
 Make sure its in netscape mode and not json. https://chromewebstore.google.com/detail/get-cookiestxt-locally/cclelndahbckbenkjhflpdbgdldlbecc?hl=en

 **Step 4:**
-With youtube open and logged in via an incognito browser tab, use the extension and click copy, or save a cookies.txt to "%user%\AppData\LocalLow\VRChat\VRChat\Tools" (copying to clipboard will auto create the cookies.txt file for you)
+With youtube open and logged in via an incognito browser tab, use the extension and click copy, or save a cookies.txt to "%user%\AppData\LocalLow\VRChat\VRChat\Tools" (copying to clipboard will auto create the cookies.txt file for you).

 The official [github](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies) of yt-dlp does warn that overdownloading on an account could lead to account suspension, so potentially use a burner account or be mindful of how many videos are played at once.

 **Step 5:**